 Be careful, though, and make sure you’re paying close attention as you do it – website errors can be sneaky and hard to notice.
 Maybe get a pot of coffee ready?

-Rather than consume more caffeine, seriously consider outsourcing the project to a website testing service that can run the necessary tests while you and your team focus on other priorities that are core to your business.
+Rather than consume more caffeine, seriously consider outsourcing your website testing project to a website testing service that can run the necessary tests while you and your team focus on other priorities that build and grow your business.

 A Website Testing Service is Sounding Pretty Good Right Now